dwightjack/yuzu/packages/loadable/docs/README.md

 const users = new AsyncUsersOnline().mount('.UsersOnline');
 ```

-`AsyncUsersOnline` will first execute `getUsers`.
-When the promise returned by fetch resolves it will initialize `UsersOnline` with the returned value and mount it onto a child `div` element it created inside `.UsersOnline`.
+`AsyncUsersOnline` is an async component that will first execute `getUsers`.
+When the promise returned by fetch resolves it will initialize the rendered component `UsersOnline` with the returned value and mount it onto a child `div` element it created inside `.UsersOnline`.

 The resulting HTML will look like: